wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 wazuh_core.instance
 ^^^^^^^^^^^^^^^^^^^

-Define the Wazuh dashboard instance.
-This defines an identifier of the saved object configuration to use in the Wazuh dashboard instance.
+Define the identifier of the Wazuh dashboard instance.This identifier is used to define the configuration saved object that will use the Wazuh dashboard instance.

 This allows to define independant or shared configuration for different Wazuh dashboard instances that uses the same Wazuh indexer backend.

 +--------------------+----------------------------+
 | **Default value**  | wazuh-dashboard            |